-You can use the BPEL Import tool to import a BPEL file into a JPD file, where it can be used in the WebLogic Workshop design environment.
-While the main orchestration logic of the BPEL file is imported into a JPD file, it is not expected that the imported JPD file will be immediately executable in WebLogic Workshop.
-You will need to manipulate the JPD file in WebLogic Workshop to get the imported process to run.
+You can use the BPEL Import tool to import a BPEL file into a JPD file, where it can be used in the BEA Workshop for WebLogic design environment.
+While the main orchestration logic of the BPEL file is imported into a JPD file, it is not expected that the imported JPD file will be immediately executable in BEA Workshop for WebLogic.
+You will need to manipulate the JPD file in BEA Workshop for WebLogic to get the imported process to run.